thinkst/canarytokens-docs/README.md

 # Introduction

-Welcome to the offical repository for Canarytokens Documenation!
+Welcome to the official repository for Canarytokens Documentation!

 This is currently a work-in-progress, and we'll be adding to the docs as we can.